-CyberAiR systems may be equipped with an optional electrode steam humidifier.
+Compact CWE systems may utilize an optional electrode steam humidifier.
 For this option a humidifier is installed inside the air conditioner with automatic fill and drain valves and associated piping.
 Operation of the humidifier's fill and drain cycles is based on water conductivity and is maintained by the humidifier controller.
 An operating manual for the humidifier is provided under separate cover.
 Refer to that manual for detailed information on the operation and maintenance of the humidifier.